37th LEGISLATIVE DISTRICT DEMOCRATIC ORGANIZATION BYLAWS

 - The immediate past Chairperson

 - Elected government officials who are members of the 37th District Democratic Organization.

 Section 3.
 Although policy making authority resides in the District membership, the Executive Board shall meet monthly for the purpose of planning the policy and activities of the Organization.
 The meetings shall be open to the membership who shall be notified of the time and place of meetings.

 Section 4.
 The Executive Board shall review the agenda for the monthly District meeting.

 Section 5.
 The Executive Board may approve all routine expenditures included in a budget approved by the District membership and expenditures of $350.00 or less.
 Expenditures for supporting or opposing a specific measure and, or candidate must be approved by the membership.

 Section 6.
-A quorum of the Executive Board shall consist of a majority of the members listed in Article VII, Section 1.
-The Executive Board may conduct business required by Article VII, Sections 3 and 4 in the absence of a quorum.
+A quorum of the Executive Board shall consist of a majority of the members listed in Article VIII, Section 1.
+The Executive Board may conduct business required by Article VIII, Sections 3 and 4 in the absence of a quorum.

 Section 1.
 The Chairperson may create special committees and appoint their chairs as needed.

 Section 1.
 The District Chair, upon advice and consent of the membership at a regular meeting, shall recommend persons for appointment by the County Chair to fill vacancies in the office of Precinct Committee Officer.
 Appointed Precinct Committee Officers’ terms shall expire in accordance with Washington State Law, and the charter and by-laws of the KCDCC and the WSDCC.

 Section 2.
 Appointed Precinct Committee Officers must live in the precinct which they represent.